0-Gixty-0/Grupp-11-OOPP/README.md

 #### User Interaction:
 When the player or enemy receives a fire weapon command this will be passed down through the body with correct parameters to the weapon which will spawn a traveling projectile.

+---

+### Change Note
+Date of completion: 7/12/2023
+Completed by: Erik Andreasson

+#### What
+We found a bug where the enemy pathfinding stopped working for certain map sizes.
+Particularly the edges of the map.
+I found that in the method getSurroundingEntityNameAndPos in class AICommander I had previously assumed that the map would always be square so the method always searched through a square section of the map based on the map height.
+I changed the method to use both the map height and the map width which can now vary.